ChoiceCoin/Voting_DApp/README.md

 Decentralized Decisions DApp for voting for the Choice Coin DAO.

-# Run Steps
-1. Run *cd frontend* to move to the run directory.
-1. Run *npm install* to get all the required node packages.
-2. Run *npm run start* to run the server on your local instance.
+To run the dApp, from the command line run: *sh run.sh*.